Easy Badges

 If you’re looking for the right door access card or fob for your business, you’ve come to the right place.
-In this article we will explain the types of access control cards and how to identify HID® card types for re-ordering correctly.
-In addition to that we will cover the basics of door access control systems and how access cards and fobs work.
+In this article we will explain the types of access control cards and how to identify HID® card types and programming information for re-ordering correctly.
+In addition to that we will briefly cover the basics of door access control systems and how access cards and fobs work.

 How to Tell What Kind of Door Access Card I Need